 Mendocino is special for so many reasons, but it’s really known for stunning lodging.
 There is a wide range of hotels in Mendocino and Fort Bragg from 5-star retreats to glamping campsites.
 This is the town to go all in on a really cool hotel experience and after staying at a ton of properties, the ones below are my favorites!

 The Inn At Newport Ranch

-This inn is on our list of top 5 favorite hotels we’ve ever stayed at, it’s baically a luxury Mendocino bed and breakfast.
-Newport is a beautiful inn on a working ranch, with miles of coastal access and luxury rooms.
+The Inn At At Newport Ranch is on our list of top 5 favorite hotels we’ve ever stayed at.
+It’s a luxury Mendocino bed and breakfast that I dream of heading back to all the time.
+See, Newport is a beautiful inn on a working ranch, with miles of coastal access and luxury rooms.
 Each night there’s a free happy hour at the ranch that’s served in the dining room off the porch so you can watch the sunset while sipping cocktails or wine.